JudeQuintana/terraform-modules/networking/generate_routes_to_other_vpcs/docs/compiler-semantic-toolchain.md

 ## Reachability Matrix

-IR dump.
 The algebra's per-pair verdict as structured data.
 For every VPC pair, shows whether connectivity is permitted or denied and which precedence level determined the outcome.

 ```json
 {